 When the soup is done simmering, remove the bay leaves.
 Gently stir in the pasta and allow to warm up a few minutes.
 Turn on the broiler.
 Ladle the soup into bowls.
 Spoon a bit of the ricotta mixture on top.
 Cover with two slices of mozzarella.
 Place under broiler until the cheese is brown and melty.

-Garnish with fresh basil.
+Garnish the Lasagna Soup with fresh basil.
 Serve with crusty or garlic bread and ENJOY!!!